Plays

 Charlie: What’s that…?

 Jake: (phrase in reverse) Truth the telling you’re if seeing, you like walking, you like speaking I’m?
+I'm speaking like you, walking like you, seeing if you can tell the truth.

-Charlie: (insisting) ….walking, speaking backwards in busy roads….
+Charlie: (insisting) Walking, speaking backwards in busy roads….

-Jake: Just to be heard?
+Jake: Just to be heard, or... or....

-Charlie:… squares and markets, people taking note, sometimes even asking ‘What are you doing?’, and then I say, I’m so glad you asked, can you play the piano, backwards: Berg, Berlioz, Beethoven, Bach, change tune, make new music that nobody has heard, opening up a wide new world…?
+Charlie:… in squares and markets, people taking note, sometimes even asking ‘What are you doing?’, and then I say, I’m so glad you asked, can you play the honky-tonk, backwards?

 Charlie: Uhh?

-Jake: Instead of speaking fast or backwards, ever tried having something to say? (pauses) Talk, talk, to hide, new notes, new ivories, new ebonies, but old victims (impatient)…poor FUCKTIMS! (pauses) Fuck Aristotle, not sensing who he was dealing with!
-People… people understanding so much, except consequence… Never home… accountable… for anything… Living and lying... a day, years at the time.
+Jake: You mean the innocent... (pauses) Have you ever tried not talking to hide, inventing new notes, new ivories, new ebonies, invent new victims (impatient)… FUCKTIMS a better word! (pauses) Ignoring an ancient teacher like Aristotle, understanding so much, except consequence… Never home… accountable… for anything… Living, lying... a day, years at the time.

 Jake: (Hums)

-Charlie:… It’s getting dark all right.
+Charlie: It’s getting dark all right.
 A child can see that.
 I don’t know man, this kid has some imagination.
 I didn’t even have a fantasy, fancying nothing, how poor can one be, not even dreaming of dreaming…

 Jake: (explosive) You’re doing fine.
 Hiding takes lots of ingenuity, of imagination. (to himself) Am I sure it was him?
 That I spotted him, followed him….
 It looks like him, it speaks like him, it thinks like him, it stinks like him, it acts like him, and so it murders like him (gets off swing, looking at Charlie), I don’t know, man!
 But what do I do, what do I do, what a dreadful dilemma, to be like him, or not to be like him, kill, liquidate now, or… later.
 Look at him, that his hair?
 Toupée or not toupée?
 Good thing that I can laugh, but can I punish?
-And are there reverse suspects, in places where jailers… the real inmates?
+And are there reverse suspects, in places where jailers… are the real inmates?
 Are there reverse victims, too?
 The question… the question… not if you can do it, but there being a point in doing it?
-For we can kill the words and the acts by people not actually touching the condemned, not themselves digging the graves, the others mere miserable slobs, dressed in make-believe outfits, without conscience even in later pinstripes.
+For can we kill the words and the acts by people not actually touching the condemned, not themselves digging the graves, the others mere miserable slobs, dressed in make-believe outfits, without conscience, even in later pinstripes?
 Occupying some visible or invisible corner as only raison-d’être….
 Yes, I feel bitter, lonely, but I know beauty!
 And that guy over there, he knows no beauty and has no doubts.
 That is the difference, not a thought, but the certainty with which it is applied.
 A rationale, a terrible thing sometimes, even worse than individual blood sacrificed; so what… as it’s phrased so eloquently in Denmark these days… What the fuck do I do now?

-Jake: You kill me, man!
+Jake: You kill me!
 Shock running riot...

 Charlie: Schlock?